-The Aliyah of Chazak is given to a prominent person.
-The whole congregation stands for the last Posuk.
+The Aliyah of Chazak is given to a prominent individual.
+The entire congregation stands for the last Posuk.

 Unlike every other Shabbos Mevorchim, Av Harachamim is recited on Shabbos Mevorchim Sivan, in memory of the tragedies that occurred during this month.
 [Thus, it is recited even when there is a Bris.]